 Does Foreign Tax Arbitrage Promote Innovation?

-I identify a new category of fiscal policy instruments – those regulating profit shifting activity – as an important determinant of corporate innovation.
-Using confidential microdata on the foreign and domestic operations of U.S. multinational firms, I document that after an unexpected policy shock that facilitated foreign tax arbitrage, U.S. multinationals shifted more of their taxable income and intellectual property to low tax countries.
-This increased the after-tax return to innovative activity.
-In response, U.S. multinationals increased their innovation in the U.S., whether measured using R&D expenditures, patent applications, or patent citations.
+Using confidential data on the foreign operations of US multinational firms, I examine innovation in the context of an unexpected policy shock that facilitated foreign tax arbitrage.
+I find that after the shock, US multinationals shifted more of their intellectual property and taxable income to low tax countries, increasing the after-tax return to innovative activity.
+In response, US multinationals increased their innovation in the US, whether measured using R&D expenditures, patent applications, or patent citations.
+Innovation spillovers, in the form of follow-on patenting, also appear to accrue primarily in the US.
+The results suggest foreign tax arbitrage promotes innovation.

 JEL Classification: F23, H26, O30, O34